blue-pho3nix/org2ip-asn/README.md

 ## About

 - Queries bgp.he.net and CAIDA AS Rank to find organization ASNs and extracts their IP ranges.
-- Does not save empty ASNs (no IPv4 ranges) to a file.
+- Does not save empty ASNs (no IPv4 ranges) to the ASN file.

 <details>
   <summary>Image</summary>